VTLI/comic-gen/README.md

 **PREREQUISITES:**

-Python, Tensorflow, own set of comics
+Python, Tensorflow-Environment, own set of comics

 **How to start your own training / generation of comics:**